tytydraco/yessleep/out/ATTENTION_SHOPPERS_Please_hide_at_the_back_of_the_store_immediately.md

 **“Do not stay out in the open.
 Do not make yourself visible.
 That includes security cameras—please move to a spot that is not visible to any cameras.”**

-I looked up at the ceiling, frowning.
+I frowned.
 “What does that have to do with tornadoes?”

 A feeling of unease, in the pit of my stomach.
 I glanced up, and saw several black globes descending from the ceiling, hiding the cameras within.